 Surfactants do not depend on water cation ratios to achieve their results, so products like PeneCal™ are effective across a broad range of water chemistries and regions.

-Gypsum can be an appropriate fertility input when sulfate and calcium are needed by the crop.
+Gypsum can be an appropriate input where the calcium can improve water penetration and where the crop will benefit from sulfate-sulfur nutrition.
 Additionally, when application costs are generally low.
 Calcium can also be delivered to the crop by the technologies discussed above.
 Sulfate can come from other sources as well, such as potassium sulfate, ammonium sulfate, and other sulfate-based micro and macro nutrients.
 If you do decide to use gypsum, be sure to consider the product grade, dihydrate vs. anhydrate, application costs, predicted crop response, appropriate application timing, and, of course, alternative strategies on the market.

 Questions?
 Want to know more about Gypsum in the Modern Market?